wevre/transit-dart/README.md

 chmod +x transit-format/bin/get-transit-dart
 ```

 4. Execute the verify command.
+The `verify` command will check for and, as
+   necessary, clone `transit-dart`, run `dart pub get`, and compile
+   `roundtrip.dart`.

 ```
 transit-format/bin/verify -impls dart -enc json